-- You will loose your job if your H4 EAD renewal is not approved before current EAD’s expiry.
+- You will lose your job if your H4 EAD renewal is not approved before the current EAD’s expiry.

 - Your job offer will expire if new L2 EAD is not approved before a certain date.

-- You are joining a start-up company who is investing in a new project that needs immediate resources and you are one of them.
-Company will suffer huge losses if the project is delayed if they do not start by certain date.
+- You are joining a start-up company that is investing in a new project that needs immediate resources and you are one of them.
+The company will suffer huge losses if the project is delayed if they do not start by a certain date.

 - Mortgage payments cannot be made if you lose your job.